DAPD: Dependency-Aware Parallel Decoding via Attention for Diffusion LLMs: Modeling Dependencies via Graphs

 \paragraph{Setup.} We train simple masked diffusion models (MDMs; RADD; \citet{ou2025your}) on a synthetic dataset composed of length-9 sequences $(X_1,\dots,X_5,Y_1,\dots,Y_4)$.
 The variables $(X_1,\dots,X_5)$ are sampled independently from the discrete uniform distribution on $\{0,1,2\}$, and the remaining tokens are deterministically defined by

 This construction induces four local constraints, each involving the triple $(X_i, X_{i+1}, Y_i)$.
 Accordingly, we represent the ground-truth MRF structure as the union of four triangles:

 Although $X_i$ and $X_{i+1}$ are marginally independent, the constraint $Y_i \equiv X_i + X_{i+1}$ induces conditional dependence given $Y_i$, necessitating a fully connected triangle for each triple.
-Thus, as shown in Fig.~\ref{fig:toy_graph}, the ground-truth MRF consists exclusively of four triangles, with no connections between variables not involved in a common constraint.
+Thus, as shown in~\cref{fig:toy_graph}, the ground-truth MRF consists exclusively of four triangles, with no connections between variables not involved in a common constraint.

-\paragraph{Edge Score.} For each pair of positions $(i,j)$, we compute the edge score $s_{ij}$ by averaging the attention weights over all heads and the top two layers of the Transformer out of eight.
+\paragraph{Edge Score.} For each pair of positions $(i,j)$, we compute the edge score $s_{ij}$ by averaging the attention weights over all heads and the top two layers of the eight-layer Transformer.
 We focus on upper layers because they tend to integrate information propagated across the network, capturing more global dependencies, whereas lower layers are often dominated by local token-level processing~\citep{tenney2019bert,tenney2019you,jawahar2019does}.
+We further support this design choice with a layer-selection ablation in~\cref{tab:layer_selection}, which shows that later layers provide more reliable signals for recovering the underlying dependency structure.

 \paragraph{Separability of edges and non-edges.} We first evaluate whether the attention-based score $s_{ij}$ can distinguish ground-truth edges in the MRF from non-edges.
 We compare the empirical distributions of $s_{ij}$ for the two groups and report (i) the area under the ROC curve (AUC) for edge classification using $s_{ij}$ and (ii) the ratio of their mean scores.
-Across multiple runs, $s_{ij}$ exhibits clear separation between edges and non-edges, achieving AUC of $0.928$ and edge-to-non-edge score ratio of $2.204$ (Tab.~\ref{tab:toy_edge_degree}).
+Across multiple runs, $s_{ij}$ exhibits clear separation between edges and non-edges, achieving AUC of $0.928$ and edge-to-non-edge score ratio of $2.204$ (see Tab.~\ref{tab:toy_edge_degree}).
 These results suggest that attention provides a reliable signal for recovering the underlying MRF structure.

 \paragraph{Degree estimation from attention sums.} While the interaction score $s_{ij}$ provides strong separability, choosing an exact threshold $\tau_t$ to recover the exact edge set remains challenging.
-However, our proposed algorithm (Sec.~\ref{sec:method}) relies primarily on \emph{sorting} nodes by degree, rather than on estimating the exact edge set.
+However, our proposed algorithm (\cref{sec:method}) relies primarily on \emph{sorting} nodes by degree, rather than on estimating the exact edge set.
 Consequently, we focus on validating whether simple attention aggregates can serve as a robust proxy for the true node degree in the ground-truth MRF.
 We examine whether the sum of edge scores

 aligns with the true degree $d_i$ of node $i$.
 We introduce an intuitive measure, the \emph{Order Violation Rate} (OVR), defined as the fraction of pairs whose strict order under the true degrees is reversed by the proxy scores.
 Formally,